dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 ## 🎯 Current Goal

-To continue the "Blue Belt" progression by completing a comprehensive deep dive on the **remaining 12 principal Upanishads**, following the workflow established in Milestone 1.
+To continue the "Blue Belt" progression by completing a comprehensive overview of the **remaining 12 principal Upanishads**, and then selecting specific Upanishads for deep verse-by-verse analysis.

 ---